gosuri/aws-vpc-terraform-post/README.md

 Create private subnet and configure routing
 -------------------------------------------
-Create a private subnet with a CIDR range of 10.128.1.0/24 and configure the routing table to route all traffic via the nat. append 'main.tf' with the below config:
+Create a private subnet with a CIDR range of 10.128.1.0/24 and configure the routing table to route all traffic via the nat.
+Append 'main.tf' with the below config:

 ```
 /* Private subnet */